 From crusty French and ciabatta to soft sandwich loaves, making homemade bread is truly a culinary art.
 However, the freshness that makes artisan bread so delicious can also be its downfall.
 Because fresh bread is devoid of preservatives, it often goes stale much quicker than pre-sliced loaves from the grocery store.
 This is great news for flavor, but bad news for long-lasting quality.

-So how do you keep your delicious fresh breads from going stale?
+So how do you keep fresh breads from going stale?
 Let's explore.

 Bread boxes don't have to be built in to kitchen cabinetry.
 There are a variety of models that are free-standing structures, made of ceramic, metal or wood (think: covered butter dish, but bread-sized), that can rest on-top of a counter.